Kazuo Saito became the first Asian honorary member of the UIAA. He received the acknowledgement at the 2010 UIAA General Assembly.

 Sangaku Doshi-Kai has been the leading alpine club in Japan for taking on challenges and has accomplished many exceptional ascents.

-In 1967, Kazuo Saito made the second winter ascent of the Schmitt route on the Matterhorn.
+In 1967, Kazuo Saito made the second winter ascent of the Schmid route on the Matterhorn.
 Four years later he returned to the Alps in winter and climbed the Grands Jorasses North Face as well as the direct route on the Eiger North Face.
 The same year, he travelled to the Himalaya and successfully reached the summit of Annapurna II.
 In 1980 and 1983 respectively, he climbed Kangchenjunga and Everest, both ascents without supplementary oxygen.

 Kazuo Saito has also studied philosophy and the history of Japanese alpinism, and is the author of several books.